Sullana: Geography

+Location

 Sullana is located at 04°53' south latitude and 80°41' west longitude, 38 km north of Piura, the capital of the region.

 Climate

-The province has a tropical savanna climate and an average temperature of 27 °C degrees.
+The province has a Hot Desert climate and an average temperature of 27 °C degrees.
 The minimum temperature is 16 °C and the maximum temperature is 38 °C (can go over 42 °C mark if the El Niño phenomenon is present).

 The city is irrigated by the Chira River, the area around the capital city of Sullana is very fertile and there is much lush, tropical vegetation: Coconut palm trees, banana trees, paddy fields, etc. Sullana is an important commercial centre in one of Peru's major cotton-growing areas, along with the San Martín Region and the smaller Tumbes Region.
 A new sugar cane plantation has been planted nearby to produce maple ethanol for ethanol production.

-Population
+Demographics

 Migration to Sullana has been intensive, but "pueblos jóvenes" (shanty towns) are neither widespread nor conspicuous, as they are in Piura for example.
 The population in Sullana was 112,770 in 1981, 147,361 in 1993 and c.
 162,500 in 2005.